krishita1911/cyclistic-ride-share-data-analysis/sql/README.md

-This folder contains SQL queries used for data cleaning, transformation, and analysis.
+This folder contains SQL queries used for data cleaning, aggreagtion and analysis.